Zarenor/Zwitterion/README.md

 # Zwitterion
-## A fractal flame renderer with a C#/WPF Frontend and a Rust rendering engine.
+## A fractal flame renderer with a Rust rendering engine.